 Mike was having some success with the eagle.
 He was managing to get quite a lot of line out at times, only to be forced to take it all back in now and again!

 It was a similar story with my roller, which yo-yoed up and down on just over 30 meters (100 feet) of line.
 Every few minutes the kite would sink out tail-first to the grass.
 Moments later, after being held up to the bit of breeze wafting through, up it would go again.
 One time, a bubble of rising air from the warm sand just upwind floated the kite almost vertically overhead.
 It was there for just a while :-(

 On a shorter bridle, the roller would have stayed up longer by floating down on its face during each cycle of the breeze.
 But I still think it would ended up on the grass periodically!
 If I had brought the super-light Dowel Series diamond or delta then one of them might have stayed up the whole time.

 Henry's large white parafoil struggled into the air a few times.
 However, the kite was barely able to start lifting the inflatable attached underneath.

 Apart from the lack of consistent wind, the weather was great!
 Cloud cover was minimal and the air temperature mild, being in the low 20s C.

-Mike had his large red Pilot kite up fairly high with a small inflatable whale slung underneath.
-Small, that is, as far as whale kites go!
+Mike had his large red pilot kite up fairly high with a small inflatable whale slung underneath.
+It was small, that is, as far as whale kites go!

 Steve had been tuning a couple of large sparred kites over previous weeks.
 Today he had some good results despite exploring the very top of the kites' wind range.
 Steve had read up, discovered and now demonstrated the advantages of load-bearing vertical spars!
-This related to kites with at least 5 bridle legs.
-It made all the difference with a large bendy Rokkaku...
+This related to kites with at least five bridle legs.
+It made all the difference with a large bendy rokkaku.